Menu Close

 Why are these sticks popular?

-As mentioned earlier, the most administered shot types are wrist shots (52%) and snap shots (15%).
+As mentioned earlier, the most common shot types in the NHL are wrist shots (52%) and snap shots (15%).

-The sticks featured in this blog are either Low or Mid Kickpoints.
+The sticks featured in this blog are either Low or Hybrid Kickpoints.
 They are also amongst the lightest sticks made by each brand.

 Furthermore, they come in a variety of stick flexes, so players can choose their preferred stick flexibility (i.e 75, 85, 95 etc).